gunjan1111/Gj_Shelluploader-1.0.0/README.md

 Dependency: Admin Panel Credentials(To install extension.).

-As this extension is made for destructive usage
+As this extension is made for destructive usage(As if we dont want, site owner to know our extension is installed.).

 Extension wont be found on admin > system > configuration > advanced > disable modules output(installed modules list even if its installed.).